noyhrynban/NoNeedforCrabs-macOS/README.md

 ## Why The Name

 The episodes of *Tenchi Universe* are all titled "No Need for ..."
-Since this screen saver is nothing but a couple crabs **No Need For Crabs** seemed like a good name.
+Since this screen saver is nothing but a couple crabs, **No Need For Crabs** seemed like a good name.